0r0boros/Bakuscan/replit.md

 ## Overview

-BakuScan is a mobile utility app built with React Native/Expo that allows users to scan and identify Bakugan toys from the original 2007-2012 run.
-The app uses AI-powered image recognition (Groq Llama 4 Scout Vision) to identify Bakugan toys, determine their series, attribute, rarity, and estimate market value.
-Users can sign in with Google or Apple to sync their collection across devices, or continue as a guest for local-only storage.
+BakuScan is a Python Flask web application for identifying Bakugan toys from the original 2007-2012 run.
+The app uses browser-based camera access (WebRTC) for scanning and Groq AI (Llama 4 Scout Vision) for identification.
+Users can access it from any device's web browser without installing an app.

 ## User Preferences